EVERYTHING IS ON SALE FOR CHRISTMAS! FREE LOCAL DELIVERY!

 First stop is determining what kind of sculpture I'm going to make then draw up a rough draft on paper.
 Sometimes I use a photo as inspiration.
 I then will estimate how many branches will be going where which will tell me how many pieces of wire I will need for that section.
 It is here that I also determine what the approximate dimensions will be and try to estimate how long to make each piece of wire.
 It's all an estimate, especially the first time making that particular type of tree.

 The next step will be determining what color or colors it will use.
 This will also make a difference in how long and how many pieces must be cut of the wire.
 If two different colors are used it requires more wire.
-Based on an average 8-10 inch tree I will use anywhere from 230 - 410+ feet of wire.
+Based on an average 8-10 inch tree I will use anywhere from 220 - 440+ feet of wire.
+If the blossoms are a different color than the trunk and branches it will take more wire and time due to attaching the blossoms to the tree.

 Once I've determined the approximate size of what I am making and the color scheme, I will cut individual pieces of appropriate wire and place them in holes on a wood guide that I made to keep the wires from getting bunched up and make room for roots beneath.

-The most important and time consuming step.
+This is the most important and time consuming step.
 I begin twisting the wire as one large group for the trunk then go from there.
 I must determine how large and high the trunk will be and where the branches are going to be, pulling those sections out as I proceed to the top.
+This is similar to how a bonsai artist must determine where their cuts will be to lead the tree to growth in that direction.
 Counting the number of wires in each section is crucial to leave enough room for each branch to reach a certain place..

 If the tree is all one color then the wires are cut super long and the foliage will be twisted up as a continuation of each wire.
-However, if the foliage is a different color than the branches then they are twisted up separately and then attached to the ends of the individual branches by twisting the pieces together.
+However, if the foliage/flowers will be a different color than the branches then they are twisted up separately and attached to the ends of the individual branches by twisting the pieces together.
 This leaves more room for flexibility since different colored foliage can be added as accent, or other twisting of the wire such as curls and dips.

 Each branch is worked until all foliage is attached and twisted at the ends.
 Once all of the foliage is attached then I will shape the branches.

-Once the top of the tress has been completed I remove the tree from the working base and start trimming and twisting the wires into what type of root system I prefer.
+Once the top of the tree has been completed I remove it from the working base and start trimming and twisting the wires into what type of root system I prefer.

 Pieces of natural wood can be used for the bases.
 I currently use purple orchid and oak tree pieces, both of which are from trees growing in my back yard.
 The pieces of wood are dried thoroughly then have three coats of polyurethane rubbed into them for protection and sealing.
-Other items I use will be wood pedestals that I stain and seal and other times a shallow bowl or vase.
+Other items I use are wooden pedestals that I stain and seal and other times a shallow bowl or vase.

 One of the final processes is attaching the tree to the base.
 For most of my trees I attach them first to a real stone or one made of clay or polymer clay that has been custom colored for that particular tree.